Presbyterian Church on Edisto – Edisto Island, South Carolina

 The church grounds contain a Prayer Chapel, pictured above, which is open to people throughout the week for prayer and meditation.
 Prayer requests left in the Prayer Chapel are acknowledged during each Sunday’s People’s Prayer segment of worship.

 The churchyard is historic and contains the graves of islanders dating back to 1787, while the nearby manse dates to around 1790.
 Many island natives and genealogists conduct research based on the tombs in this graveyard.

-Edisto Presbyterian Church is listed in the National Register, which says the following:
+Edisto Presbyterian Church is listed in the National Register, which notes the following:

 Edisto Island Presbyterian Church, a two-story, rectangular structure, was built 1831 by a Mr. Pillans.
 In 1836, E.M.
 Curtis, an architect of Charleston, replaced the portico and added a coved ceiling over the interior.
 Except for these alterations, the building remains original.
 Massive Greek Doric columns of the portico support a triangular pediment which has a central circular window.
 The frieze at the pediment’s base features alternating metopes and triglyphs.
 The church also features large Palladian entrances with semi-circular fanlights.